 How is Your Information Exposed?

 The U.S. Department of Health and Human Services has recorded between 27.8 million and 67.7 million people who have been affected by a breach since they began keeping records in 2009.
-It’s no surprise this many people have been affected, 94 percent of all healthcare facilities admit to some form of breach or attempting to steal information.
+It’s no surprise so many people have been affected; 94 percent of all health care facilities admit to experiencing some form of data breach or attempt to steal information.
 Breaches allow crooks to access to an abundance of personal information including your names, addresses, SSNs, medical records and more.
 They can then use these pieces of information to commit fraud.